 - A clock to help kids time their brushing and get those good habits formed early on

 - Storage for five brushes – plenty of space for all the family

-Every parent wants the best for their child’s teeth, and choosing the best child or baby toothpaste for your little one is important.
-Although it’s perfectly understandable that you’ll want to investigate fluoride-free toothpaste for your kids, scientists and dentists agree that fluoride is beneficial to teeth and shouldn’t cause any harm if used correctly.
+Every parent wants the best for their child's teeth, and choosing the best baby or kids' toothpaste for your little one is important.
+Although it's perfectly understandable that you'll want to investigate fluoride-free toothpaste for your kids, scientists and dentists agree that fluoride is beneficial to teeth and shouldn't cause any harm if used correctly.